Swarajya Awards For 2018: And The Winners Are. . .

-The Swarajya awards for the year 2017, presented in association with India Foundation and Indic Academy, were announced Saturday (16 December 2017) at India Ideas Conclave in Goa.
+The Swarajya awards for the year 2018, presented in association with India Foundation and Indic Academy, were announced today (26 October 2018) at the India Ideas Conclave in New Delhi.

 The awards aim to recognise the stellar work being done by various individuals in the fields of economics, politics, social work and culture.
 These are the awards: